 Founded in 1984, STARS was originally known as Students Staying Straight and affiliated with the National Center for Youth Issues (NCYI), the founding national organization located in Chattanooga, Tennessee.
 In 1988 the name was changed to STARS, a program of Center for Youth Issues-Nashville, Inc.(CYIN) and has since expanded to multiple counties throughout the Middle Tennessee region.
 In April 2007 after recent mergers with Kids on the Block and another Student Assistance Program of the Alcohol and Drug Council of Middle Tennessee, CYIN was dropped and we became STARS Nashville.
 STARS developed its programmatic approaches on the basis of the best available research in the field of substance abuse prevention/intervention.
 Original services included; individual student counseling, small groups focusing on students impacted by substance abuse, their own or family members, students who had participated in inpatient treatment and those who desired to remain abstinent.
 Training for school personnel was a significant focus of the program.
 The services of STARS were defined as Student Assistance Program services to be consistent with the best practices in the field of chemical dependency for youth.
 Through several strategic planning processes, STARS revised the mission statement and governing goals/ objectives to address changes in the educational environment and youth culture.
 While STARS was a single focus student assistance program in its early years, the services are now referred to as “broad-brush.”
 Services now address student disruptive/violent behavior, school failure, repeated suspensions, bullying prevention, dating violence prevention and student leadership.
 STARS is also known as one of the leading providers of violence prevention/bullying/ harassment/ training for schools/ community organizations in the United States.
 In 1986 our goals were largely quantitative.
 These goals included projections of how many students/teachers would be served, the cost per school of providing services, and a budget, which would help guide the financial management of the organization.
 Today, the goals reflect both qualitative and quantitative outcomes and include a focus on collaborations to maximize program effectiveness in the community.
 In 9 counties, over 60 school and community sites, STARS serves over 100,000 students.
 In 2009, STARS, along with Oasis Center, opened the Youth Opportunity Center - home to 9 youth-focused agencies all working together to share space and integrate services and thus begin to close the opportunity gap that exists for youth in our community.
 In 2011, with the dissolution of the Alcohol & Drug Council of Middle Tennessee, STARS strategically adopted three of their existing programs: Youth Overcoming Drug Abuse (YODA), Deaf & Hard of Hearing Prevention, and Recovery Support Services.
 STARS is now a licensed drug and alcohol substance abuse treatment facility recognized by the State of Tennessee.

 Our services and trainings are made available across Middle Tennessee, East Tennessee, West Tennessee, the Upper Cumberland Plateau and the rural and suburban communities surrounding these areas.
+Basically at this point, we offer services statewide.
+We are also doing trainings and workshops in a few other states.

 Prior to joining STARS, Rodger served as the Executive Director of a non-profit organization working with juvenile court referrals.
 He also was a classroom teacher in the Metropolitan Nashville Public Schools for 7 years.
 During his tenure at STARS he has provided numerous school and community based prevention and intervention trainings and consultation services to schools and school systems throughout the United States.
 He is the co-author of the training seminar Anger, Violence, and You and has been providing Respect & Protect and No-Bullying training for Hazelden since 1995.
 He is a certified lead trainer for the Olweus Bullying Prevention Program, and serves as the Tennessee State Olweus Coordinator.